 Can I do this myself?

 Trimming trees especially large ones is not something I would advise a novice to try.
 If you have a very small Oak tree that is less than 15ft. in height, you can try your hand at pruning it.
 I suggest you watch some DIY videos on tree pruning techniques before you start though or you might end up doing more harm than good if you don’t know what you are doing.

-Hiring an arborist or a tree surgeon if you have tall mature tree is a better option as they bring in the required skills and knowledge in the job.
+Hiring an arborist or a tree surgeon if you have a tall mature tree is a better option as they bring in the required skills and knowledge for the job.

 A certified arborist would assess the trimming requirements and suggest you the best option.
 It is important to keep in mind that tree trimming can go wrong and result in damage to your property as well as injuries, especially working from heights.

 Don’t risk it, get in a qualified arborist from a tree cutting service near you to do the job for you.

 How much does Oak tree trimming cost?

 The cost to trim an oak tree will depend on:

 - The size of the tree